 Tennessee Shine Company, located at 519 Parkway Gatlinburg, 1 (800) 398-5132, uses old family recipes.
 Putting in authenticity from generations gone by sets their moonshine apart.
 Their traditions pay homage to their Appalachian Roots from the first drop to the last.
 Stop by any of their four locations, including the Gatlinburg location above, for a tasting!

 Nearby Pigeon Forge has Old Forge Distillery.
 Located in the oldest part of town, Old Forge Distillery is located in a building dating back to the founding of Pigeon Forge.
 Tastings and tours are available upon request here.
-The store has plenty of spirits and and even a few cream liqours to bring home and recreate a taste of the mountains.
-Be sure to check out their recipe page.
+The store has plenty of spirits and and even a few cream liquors to bring home and recreate a taste of the mountains.

 There are plenty of shops to get coffee mugs and sweatshirts if you like, but there is no need to stick with common place souvenirs!
 Step outside the box.
 Explore the options and bring back a true piece of Gatlinburg with you.